collinalexbell/HackMatrix/game-design.md

 6) Is it technically possible to build this game?
 Yes
 7) Does this game meet our social and community goals?
 No
 8) Do the playtesters enjoy this game enough?
 Yes/No (I'm the only play tester)
+### 17) The Toy
+If my game had no goal, it would be fun.
+Making blocks move is fun.
+However, that is just the ideal game.
+Right now, the game isn't super fun.
 ## Idea
 Possible pitch ideas
 - Learn data structures